 Inaugural Cohort 2018

 The Catholic Women’s Leadership Foundation Board is honoured to announce the inaugural cohort 2018.
-Fourteen outstanding, talented women from across Canada will form for the class for the first Certificate program in Catholic Women’s Leadership developed in partnership with Saint Paul University’s Providence School of Transformative Leadership and Spirituality.
+Thirteen outstanding, talented women from across Canada will form for the class for the first Certificate program in Catholic Women’s Leadership developed in partnership with Saint Paul University’s Providence School of Transformative Leadership and Spirituality.

 Thank you to all the inspiring women who applied for the program.
 The Foundation was humbled to have a pool of women diverse in age, experience and education from all parts of Canada who demonstrated strong Catholic values and lives of faith in service.